YOU SHOULD INSPECT A PRV EVERY 1 AND 5 YEARS

 A yearly test is done by doing a partial flow test, which needs to be done by flowing enough water to move the valve from its seat.
 A 5 year test is done by conducting a flow test on each hose valve and comparing them to the previous result, by using an upstream and downstream valve simultaneously.

-A PRV takes higher pressure and reduces it down to a lower pressure.
-It’s usually seen with fire pumps that are connected to floor sectionals or hose valves.
+A PRV takes higher pressure and reduces it to a lower pressure.
+It’s usually used with fire pumps that are connected to floor sectionals or hose valves.

 Leaks, fluctuating water pressure, vibrating, allowing more than the set pressure, no pressure at valve.